ValeriaeWasTaken/Material-UI-Reborn/README.md

 3. Open up Aetherment with /aetherment and download MUI-Reborn from there.
 4. Customize your colors then hit apply.
 5. Restart your game.

 ### Known Issues/Plans
 - [ ] Square Party Icons and Macro Icons!
 Now that the aetherment port is out of the way finally deliver on these.
+- [ ] High contrast shield setting is alot more subtle than intended, make it stronger.
 - [ ] Take a look at VPR Job Bar for any possible edits.
 - [ ] Also take a look at PCT Canvas for any potential edits.